How many GB in a TB, and what can you do with it?

 A terabyte (TB) is 1000 GB, a.k.a.
 1,000,000 MB.
 Unfortunately, while that is correct, it gets more complicated; the below description will help you understand why the math may seem fuzzy in different scenarios.

 Binary code is called “base 2” because it’s a coding and mathematical system based fundamentally on two digits – 0 and 1.
 The decimal system, on the other hand, is based on 10 digits – 0 through 9.
-Because computers were engineered using the binary system, the steps up to larger amounts of bytes were initially understood within that particular numerical language, which was using exponential versions of 2.
+Because computers were engineered using the binary system, the steps up to larger amounts of bytes were initially understood within that particular numerical language, using exponential versions of 2.

 Using binary, the closest you can get to 1000 is 1024, a number that represents 2 to the 10th power (2^10).
 Although 1024 didn’t quite mesh with the metric prefix, it was named a kilobyte in computer terms because it was close.
 The 1000/1024 issue has been solved by standards created in 1998, but even 15 years later, you still may see some individuals and tech companies using previous understandings of byte relationships.